 - Income-Contingent Repayment (ICR)

 The drawback to pursuing this type of loan forgiveness is that there are potential tax implications when your loans are forgiven.
-Since forgiven loans through IDR is considered taxable income, you might face a hefty tax liability– do your research and weigh the pros and cons before making any decisions on pursuing teacher loan forgiveness this way.
+Because forgiven loan debt through IDR is considered taxable income, you might face a hefty tax liability — do your research and weigh the pros and cons before making any decision to pursue teacher loan forgiveness this way.

 State-based loan repayment programs

 In addition to federal loan forgiveness programs, certain individual states have programs to help teachers pay off student loan debt.
-Programs vary from state to state; for example, let’s look at two available state-based programs:
+Programs vary from state to state.
+Here are two available state-based programs:

 Illinois Teachers Loan Repayment Program

-The Illinois Teachers Loan Repayment Program allows for teachers working in-state to receive up to $5,000 if they already received funds through the federal loan forgiveness program, but still have a balance remaining on their loans.
+The Illinois Teachers Loan Repayment Program allows for teachers working in the state to receive up to $5,000 if they already received funds through the federal loan forgiveness program but still have a balance remaining on their loans.
 Teachers have to fulfill their five-year teaching obligation in an Illinois elementary or secondary school designated as a low-income school.